Child & Family Therapy for PANS/PANDAS

 The confident, happy and curious child you once knew changed almost overnight into someone you barely recognized.
 Suddenly, they became terrified to go to school, and everyday routines turned into battles.
 Lights felt too bright, sounds too loud, and once-favorite foods suddenly seemed disgusting or even dangerous.

 They clung to you with relentless anxiety; lashed out in rage over the smallest things; or repeated phrases endlessly until they were “just right.”
-You watched helplessly as tics developed, eating habits shrank to a handful of bland, white foods, and your once-engaged child withdrew into a world of fear and compulsions.
+You watched helplessly as their body started moving in odd ways you have never seen before, like drinking, shrugging or excessively coughing or clearing their throat.
+Their eating habits may have shrunk to a handful of bland, white foods, and your once-engaged child withdrew into a world of fear and rage.
 You’re left asking the question so many parents in your shoes have asked: what happened to my child?

 What are PANS and PANDAS?

 For some families, this sudden shift can be explained by PANS (Pediatric Acute-onset Neuropsychiatric Syndrome) or PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections).
-These are theorized to be post-infectious, inflammatory conditions where a child’s immune system mistakenly attacks the brain after an infection, causing sudden changes in mood, behavior, and neurological function.
+These are theorized to be neuroimmune inflammatory conditions where a child’s immune system mistakenly attacks the brain after an infection or other immune trigger, causing sudden changes in mood, behavior, and neurological function.

 Common Signs and Symptoms